 Great Price

 One of Lingopie’s main strengths is its affordability.
-With a low monthly subscription fee (under $6 per month for some plans), it offers excellent value for learners who want to supplement their studies with authentic German media.
+With a low monthly subscription fee (about $6 per month for some plans), it offers excellent value for learners who want to supplement their studies with authentic German media.

-Lingopie is the ideal program for those looking to supplement another program like Babbel or Pimsleur, or juice up your vocabulary if you already have a decent German foundation
+Lingopie is the ideal program for those looking to supplement another program like Babbel or Pimsleur, or juice up your vocabulary if you already have a decent German foundation.

 👉 Read Our Full Lingopie German Review